Arduino-CI/action/README.md

 ### Testing Different Arduino Platforms

 By default, any unit tests and example sketches are tested against a modest set of Arduino platforms.
-This configuration can be overridden in several specific ways; for details, see the [`REFERENCE.md` for Arduino CI's section on CI configuration](https://github.com/Arduino-CI/arduino_ci/blob/master/REFERENCE.md#indirectly-overriding-build-behavior-medium-term-use-and-advanced-options)
+If you have architectures defined in `library.properties`, that will further refine the set of what is tested.
+You can further override this configuration in several specific ways; for details, see the [`REFERENCE.md` for Arduino CI's section on CI configuration](https://github.com/Arduino-CI/arduino_ci/blob/master/REFERENCE.md#indirectly-overriding-build-behavior-medium-term-use-and-advanced-options)

 The default configuration is [available in the `arduino_ci` project](https://github.com/Arduino-CI/arduino_ci/blob/master/misc/default.yml), and shows how the platforms and packages are configured (including 3rd-party board provider information).